CQC-6: CQC-7

-In 1994, the president of Benchmade Knives, Les DeAsis, approached Emerson to manufacture the CQC-6 on a larger scale as a factory production model.
-Preferring to keep the CQC-6 as a custom-only knife, Emerson instead licensed a similar design of his, the CQC-7.
+In 1994, the president of Benchmade Knives, Les DeAsis, approached Emerson to manufacture the CQC6 on a larger scale as a factory production model.
+Preferring to keep the CQC6 as a custom-only knife, Emerson instead licensed a similar design of his, the CQC-7.
 Even though it did not have the craftsmanship of a handmade piece of cutlery, it satisfied customers with their own version of Emerson's work, at an affordable price and without the five-year wait.
-Benchmade manufactured automatic versions of the CQC-7 such as the BM9700.
+Benchmade manufactured automatic versions of the CQC7 such as the BM9700.
 Currently Pro-Tech Knives of Santa Fe Springs, California manufactures an automatic version of the CQC-7 in collaboration with Emerson.

 The CQC-7 is similar in size and blade profile to the CQC-6 with the main difference being a rear brake at the butt of the handle of the CQC-7 as opposed to the boattail shape of the CQC-6.
 After the contract with Benchmade expired, Emerson began production of this model in his own factory, Emerson Knives, Inc., in 1999.
-The production version of the CQC-7 is not a handmade knife and features no bolsters or micarta in the handle construction.
+The production version of the CQC7 is not a handmade knife and features no bolsters or micarta in the handle construction.
 The handle material on the production model is G-10 fiberglass and the edge of the blade has a secondary bevel.
 There is a larger and smaller version of this knife known as the "Super CQC-7" and "Mini-CQC-7", respectively and a version with a drop-point blade as opposed to a tanto.
 An "all titanium" handled version with a framelock was made in 2005 known as the HD-7 to commemorate the tenth anniversary of this model.
 Emerson makes handmade versions of the CQC-7 with variations similar to the CQC-6 mentioned above.

-Dress versions

-Emerson has made "dress" versions with Damascus steel blades and Titanium blades with a bonded carbide edge.

-CQC6 Flipper

-At the 2017 G9 USN Gathering knife show in Las Vegas, Emerson made the debut of the most coveted CQC6 to date, a black CQC6 Flipper.

-Japanese versions

-In Japan there are strict laws regarding the manufacture and possession of tantō blades.

-In response to this, Emerson made a small batch of CQC-6's with a more conventional blade-grind for a Cutlery Show in Seki City.
-These knives featured the grind on the right-side of the blade as opposed to the left.